Her Private Hell

-Her Private Hell is a 1968 British sexploitation film.
-It is the feature film directorial debut of Norman J. Warren and the first of two films (the second being Loving Feeling) that he made for Bachoo Sen and Richard Schulman, founders of production company Piccadilly Pictures.
-It has been described as "Britain's first narrative sex film".
+Her Private Hell is a 1968 British sexploitation film directed by Norman J. Warren and starring Lucia Modugno.
+It was written by Glynn Christian.
+The film was Warren's directorial debut and the first of two films, the second being Loving Feeling (1968), that Warren made for Bachoo Sen and Richard Schulman, founders of Piccadilly Pictures.

+It has been called "Britain's first narrative sex film".

 Plot

-A young Italian woman called Marisa (Lucia Modugno) arrives in London to model for a magazine owned by Neville and Margaret (Robert Crewdson and Pearl Catlin).
-She is sent to live in an ultramodern flat belonging to Bernie (Terry Skelton), the magazine's top photographer – ostensibly for her safety, but in reality to prevent her from being poached by rival publications.
+A young Italian woman called Marisa arrives in London to model for a magazine owned by Neville and Margaret.
+She is sent to live in an ultramodern flat belonging to Bernie, the magazine's top photographer – ostensibly for her safety, but in reality to prevent her from being poached by rival publications.
 Though surrounded by luxury, Marisa comes to realise that her employers control nearly every aspect of her life.
 She begins a sexual relationship with Bernie but quickly learns that she is not the first model he has seduced.

 Although Marisa is only willing to pose semi-clothed, Neville wants the magazine to show full nudity.
-Matt (Daniel Ollier) – a younger, up-and-coming photographer – urges Marisa to leave, claiming that Neville, Margaret and Bernie see her as nothing more than a "money-making machine".
+Matt – a younger, up-and-coming photographer – urges Marisa to leave, claiming that Neville, Margaret and Bernie see her as nothing more than a "money-making machine".
 Later, Matt drives Marisa to the countryside for an avant-garde photoshoot in which Marisa freely poses nude.
 Marisa becomes romantically involved with Matt, creating a love triangle with him and Bernie.

 Matt's photos end up in Margaret's possession.
 Later, to Marisa's torment, they are published in a foreign magazine.
 Margaret, Matt and Bernie all deny selling the photos.
 Matt is disturbed by the leak and wants to take Marisa away.
 He confronts Neville, who offers him his own studio if he drops the matter.
 Meanwhile, Marisa is determined to leave with Bernie, but has a change of heart when Matt denounces Margaret and Bernie to their faces, telling them that "integrity and self-respect are more important than money."
 Matt and Marisa drive away together.
 Bernie comforts a tearful Margaret, assuring her that "there'll be others."

-The final scene reveals that Bernie and Margaret are married, that Margaret condones Bernie's affairs and that no one ever told Marisa she was sleeping with Margaret's husband.
+The final scene reveals that Bernie and Margaret are married, that Margaret condones Bernie's affairs and that no one told Marisa she was sleeping with Margaret's husband.